 The waterfall in Schaffhausen is definitely the most popular place in the canton of Schaffhausen.

-It is massive waterfall with enormous amounts of water going through every second.
+It is a massive waterfall with enormous amounts of water going through every second.

 You can get to Rhine Falls by walking from Schaffhausen old town, it would take you around 40 minutes or you can go there by car – you can park right here: 8212 Laufen-Uhwiesen.
 There is a pretty big parking lot.